D4wnstar/aetherwisp/Electromagnetism/Electrostatics/Electric field.md

 > $$\nabla\cdot \left(\frac{\hat{r}}{r^{2}}\right)=\frac{1}{r^{2}}\frac{\partial }{\partial r}\left(r^{2} \frac{1}{r^{2}}\right)=0$$
 > If we apply the [[Divergence theorem|divergence theorem]], we get
 > $$\int_{V}\nabla\cdot\left(\frac{\hat{r}}{r^{2}}\right)=\oint_{S} \frac{\hat{r}}{r^{2}}\cdot d\mathbf{a}=4\pi$$
 > which seems paradoxical.
 How can the integral of something we calculate as zero be $4\pi$?
-The only way this can be true is if the divergence contains the (three-dimensional) [[delta di dirac|Dirac delta]] [[Distribuzione|distribution]], as its integral over all space is one.
+The only way this can be true is if the divergence contains the (three-dimensional) [[Delta di Dirac|Dirac delta]] [[Distribuzione|distribution]], as its integral over all space is one.
 Thus
 > $$\nabla\cdot\left(\frac{\hat{r}}{r^{2}}\right)=4\pi\delta^{3}(\mathbf{r})$$
 > and since
 > $$\iiint \delta^{3}(\mathbf{r})\ d\mathbf{r}=1$$